-A frightened German girl sings, and her audience of French soldiers weeps.
+A frightened German girl sings, and her audience of French soldiers weeps in reply.

 The Green Ray (Screenplay by Eric Rohmer)

-A lonely woman, with a new man, sees the infinite.
+This lonely woman, now with a new love, sees the infinite.

 The Natural (Screenplay by Roger Towne and Phil Dusenberry, based on the novel by Bernard Malamud)